Digital Wallet Payment System and Process

 A system and method for carrying out a transaction using a plurality of digital wallets, in a manner whereby benefits and/or perks of using each respective digital wallet is optimized in relation to a quantum of the transaction is provided.

-Claims are directed towards Methods Of Organizing Human Activity under prong one.
+The patent claims are directed towards Methods Of Organizing Human Activity under prong one.
 Under prong two the claims amount to merely using a computer as a tool to perform an abstract idea.
 The use of a computer as a tool to implement the abstract idea does not integrate the abstract idea into a practical application because the additional limitations amount to acts required to carry out the abstract idea on a computer.
 Under step 2B the additional elements do no more than employ the computer as a tool to automate and/or implement the abstract idea and do not amount to significantly more than applying the abstract idea to a computer.

 The claims are amended to include a step where the customer authentication details are automatically transmitted to a digital wallet for authentication.
 The customer authentication details are stored during a previous log-in to bypass re-entry of the customer’s authentication details.
 Applicant points out in the remarks that the generation step and the automatic transmission step are not drawn towards organizing human activity but rather they are features related to a technological environment.
 Further, the automatic transmission of the claimed method permits enhanced functionality with minimal overhead thereby offering an improvement to the technological environment.